Hair Loss Treatment Scottsdale & Phoenix, AZ

 - A micro-needling session every week for 5 consecutive weeks is scheduled

-Patients are then instructed to continue low-light (LASER) therapy and follow-up is scheduled accordingly.
+Patients are then instructed to continue low-light (LASER) therapy if indicated and follow-up is scheduled accordingly.

 WHAT IS THE RECOVERY LIKE?